Plumsail/documents-docs/source/document-generation/docx/how-it-works.rst

 First of all, pick how you will apply templates:

-- `Create a process <../../user-guide/processes/index.html>`_ and start it using Microsoft Flow, Web form or REST API
+- `Create a process <../../user-guide/processes/index.html>`_ and start it using Power Automate (Microsoft Flow), Web form or REST API
 - Or `use rich REST API directly <../../getting-started/use-as-rest-api.html>`_

 Basic syntax